adibirzu/oci-usage-to-adw-function/README.md

 ```
 $ fn config function billing adw-billing db_pass <value>
 ```
-The "value" field should contain the ADW ADMIN user password specified during the instance creation.
+The `value` field should contain the ADW ADMIN user password specified during the instance creation.

 ### Configure function logging
 When a function you've deployed to Oracle Functions is invoked, you'll typically want to store the function's logs so that you can review them later.
 You specify where Oracle Functions stores a function's logs by setting a logging policy for the application containing the function.
 Follow the link to [this tutorial](https://docs.cloud.oracle.com/iaas/Content/Functions/Tasks/functionsexportingfunctionlogfiles.htm) for guidance on the process.